Stanleeeeee/Kino-Crypto-App-ReactReduxCapstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Global Weather App
+# Kino Cryptocurrency App

-> This is a SPA react-app Capstone project that is built using an API.
-The user(s) can select and see the current value snd price of TOP 10 CRYPTO-CURRENCY.
+> This is a SPA react-app Capstone project that is built using API.
+The user(s) can select and see the current value and fluatuation of TOP 10 CRYPTO-CURRENCIES.
 I built this project using react-redux and JavaScript..

 ## Built With